occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 Occurrent doesn't contain a built-in command bus.
 Instead, you're encouraged to pick any infrastructure component you need to act as the command bus to send commands to another service.
 Personally, I typically make a call to a REST API or make an RPC invocation instead of using a distributed command bus that routes the commands to my aggregate.
-One exception to this is if you need [location transparency](https://en.wikipedia.org/wiki/Location_transparency).
+There are of course exceptions to this, such as the need for [location transparency](https://en.wikipedia.org/wiki/Location_transparency) or if you're using [Decider's](#decider).
-In such cases a command bus or an actor model can be of help.
-But I would argue that you add quite a lot of complexity by prematurely going down this route if your business requirements doesn't point you in this direction.
+If you need location transparency, a command bus or an actor model can be of help.
+But I would argue that you may not always need the complexity by prematurely going down this route if your business requirements doesn't point you in this direction.
+[Decider's](#decider) are a nice alternative, that doesn't require any additional infrastructure.

 But what about internally?
 For example if a service exposes a REST API and upon receiving a request it publishes a command that's somehow picked up and routed to a function in your domain model.
 This is where an [application service](#application-service) becomes useful.
 However, let's first explore the